1978 California Proposition 13

-The most significant portion of the act is the first paragraph, which limits the tax rate for real estate:

-The proposition decreased property taxes by assessing values at their 1976 value and restricted annual increases of assessed value to an inflation factor, not to exceed 2% per year.
+The proposition decreased property taxes by assessing values at their 1976 value, limiting the rate of taxation to 1% of the assessed value, and restricting annual increases of assessed value to an inflation factor, not to exceed 2% per year.
 It prohibits reassessment of a new base year value except in cases of (a) change in ownership, or (b) completion of new construction.
 These rules apply equally to all real estate, residential and commercial—whether owned by individuals or corporations.

-The other significant portion of the initiative is that it requires a two-thirds majority in both legislative houses for future increases of any state tax rates or amounts of revenue collected, including income tax rates.
-It also requires a two-thirds vote majority in local elections for local governments wishing to increase special taxes.
-(A "special tax" is a tax devoted specifically to a purpose: e.g. homelessness or road repair; money that does not go into a general fund.)
+Significantly, the initiative also requires a two-thirds majority in both legislative houses for future increases of any state tax rates or amounts of revenue collected, including income tax rates.
+It also requires a two-thirds majority in local elections for local governments wishing to increase special taxes.
+(A "special tax" is a tax devoted specifically to a purpose, e.g., homelessness or road repair: money that does not go into a general fund.)

 Proposition 13 has been described as California's most famous and influential ballot measure; it received enormous publicity throughout the United States.
 Passage of the initiative presaged a "taxpayer revolt" throughout the country that is sometimes thought to have contributed to the election of Ronald Reagan to the presidency during 1980.
 Of 30 anti-tax ballot measures that year, 13 passed.

-A large contributor to Proposition 13 was the sentiment that older Californians should not be priced out of their homes through high taxes.
-The proposition has been called the "third rail" (meaning "untouchable subject") of California politics, and it is not popular politically for lawmakers to attempt to change it.
+The proposition has been called the "third rail" (meaning "untouchable subject") of California politics, and it has generally been unpopular for lawmakers to attempt to change it.

+As a consequence of Proposition 13, homeowners in California receive a property subsidy that increases the longer that they own their home.
+It has been described as a contributor to California's housing crisis, as its acquisition value system (where the assessed value of property is based on the date of its acquisition rather than current market value) incentivizes long-time homeowners to hold onto their properties rather than downsize, reducing the housing supply and raising housing prices.

 Purpose

 Limit the tax rate for properties

 Proposition 13 declared property taxes were to be assessed their 1976 value and restricted annual increases of the tax to an inflation factor, not to exceed 2% per year.
-A reassessment of the property tax can only be made a) when the property ownership changes or b) there is construction done.
+A reassessment of the property tax can be made only when a) the property ownership changes or b) there is construction done.